JordanChow/DecodaGPT/README.md

 - Make a 1 hour appointment for Feb 24, 2024 at 10pm for my foot injury
 - Schedule a 20 minute appointment on March 5th at noon for my torn achilles

-## Setup

-1. Clone the repo locally
-2. Add a `.env` file in the backend folder
-   1. This file should contain your Open AI api key in the following format:
-      OPENAI_API_KEY=insert-api-key-here
-3. Start up Docker
-4. run `docker-compose up` inside the root folder to start the application.

 ## Examples